DinVision/QuickLaunch/README.md

 <b>Customization:</B>
 The Toolbar can be customized by modifying the values in the "ini" file as shown in the Demo video.
-To change the color of the Toolbar, change the Colour name for the "ToolbarColor" parameter, you can choose color name from the following list
+To change the color of the Toolbar, change the Color name for the "ToolbarColor" parameter, you can choose color name from the following list
 [Color Names List](https://learn.microsoft.com/en-us/dotnet/media/art-color-table.png?view=windowsdesktop-8.0)
 For example, change the color as below in the "ini" file.
 ToolbarColor=DarkCyan